What does life insurance cover in Canada? Well, if we're talking term life insurance, it can cover whatever you want!

 Your life insurance should protect against this loss in retirement savings.
 In other words, it should ensure that your spouse can still live the retirement they had hoped for if you are no longer around.

-Your family may drive you crazy sometimes, but this doesn’t mean you want to leave them in a messy situation when you die.
-That’s why it’s important to remember that leaving your family with outstanding debts (like a mortgage) can be a big burden on them.
+Leaving your family with outstanding debts (like a mortgage) can be a big burden on them.
 After all, most couples take on a mortgage believing that both people will help make monthly payments.
 So if your income vanishes overnight, your family may be forced to move.

 Any good life insurance advice will factor in your debts.
 This will ensure your family can keep making monthly payments even if you aren’t around to contribute anymore.